timm/fun/docs/row.md

 ### Aha 91

 David W. Aha, Dennis Kibler, and Marc K. Albert.
 1991.
 Instance-Based Learning Algorithms.
 Mach.
 Learn.
 6, 1 (January 1991), 37-66.
 DOI: https://doi.org/10.1023/A:1022689900470

+### Smotuned

+See Table5 and Fig5c of https://arxiv.org/pdf/1705.03697.pdf.
+ Amritanshu Agrawal and Tim Menzies.
+2018.
+Is "better data" better than "better data miners"?: on the benefits of tuning SMOTE for defect prediction.
+In Proceedings of the 40th International Conference on Software Engineering (ICSE '18).
+ACM, New York, NY, USA, 1050-1061.
+DOI: https://doi.org/10.1145/3180155.3180197